dhellmann/pymotw-3/source/file_access.rst

 Frequently, programs need to work on files as a whole, without regard to their content.
-The :mod:`shutil` module includes high-level file operations such as copying files and directories, and setting permissions.
+The :mod:`shutil` module includes high-level file operations such as copying files and directories, and creating or extracting archives of files.

 The :mod:`filecmp` module compares files and directories by looking at the bytes they contain, but without any special knowledge about their